skills/introduction-to-repository-management/.github/steps/1-protect-your-code.md

 <details>
 <summary>Show Steps</summary>

-In other exercise, we have been developing the Extracurricular activities website.
+In [Getting Started with GitHub Copilot](https://github.com/skills/getting-started-with-github-copilot/) exercise, we have been developing the Extracurricular activities website.
 You can follow these steps to start up the development environment and try it out.

-> ! **Important:** Opening a development environment and running the application is not necessary to complete this exercise.
+> ❗ **Important:** Opening a development environment and running the application is **NOT** necessary to complete this exercise.
 You can skip this activity if desired.

 1. Right-click the below button to open the **Create Codespace** page in a new tab.
 Use the default configuration.